p-g1/WeatherApp/README.md

 Features

-Location search
+Location search:\n
 I would like to add the ability to search for weather in other locations.
 I’d suggest a search bar with typeahead/auto-complete.

-Geolocation
+Geolocation: \n
 It would be handy to let the browser determine the user location and present the weather relevant to that.

 -

-Improvements:
+Improvements:\n

-Weather reading times
+Weather reading times:
 The API provides weather statistics on a 3-hourly basis.
 Given that my app uses a single daily weather point, I needed to select a single reading.

 As the first reading in the 5 day forecast is for the day the app is used, the first reading is taken from the 3 hour window in which the app is activated.
 For consistency, I then used the same time window for all subsequent days forecast.